 The panel from 10.1 IPS in full rolling used on the CHuwi HiBook Pro is perhaps the strong pot because it can boast one resolution 2K equal to 2560 x 1600 pixels with 16 ratio: 10 and Pixel Density equal to 298 DPI.
 The brightness scissors are not very wide and there is not much difference between the minimum and the maximum level automatic adjustment was reactive and in domestic environments the general brightness is always up to expectations (declared 350 nits).
 Under the direct sunlight, however, it is fatigued and this could compromise the use outside the tablet's door.

-Colors played on the Chuwi HiBook Pro display are definitely up to the quality of the display but unfortunately not very brilliant although the chromatic fan is clearly well reproduced, while the blacks seem to be deep even if they tend to flush with gray with certain viewing angles that are good, a true ally for multimedia content offered by Youtube and similar platforms.
+Colors played on the Chuwi HiBook Pro display are definitely up to the quality of the display but unfortunately poco bright even if the chromatic range is very well reproduced, while the blacks seem to be deep even if they tend to turn gray with certain viewing angles which are instead excellent, a true ally for multimedia content offered by Youtube and similar platforms.
 Instead, there is no support for the digital pen as it is the anti-reflection treatment is absent and the oleophobic one is poor.

-On this type of product it is easy to come across classic CPU Atom X5-Z8300 (Cherry Trail) quadcore with x86 architecture and maximum frequency of clock to 1.92 GHz reliable and little energivora that coupled with the Intel HD Graphics GPU (8 GEN) for Atom x5 / x7 500 MHz and 4 GB DDR3L of RAM memory make the experience of use particularly enjoyable.
+On this type of product it is easy to come across classic CPU Atom X5-Z8300 (Cherry Trail) quadcore with x86 architecture and maximum frequency of clock to 1.92 GHz reliable and poco energy-consuming that coupled to Intel HD Graphics GPU (8 GEN) for Atom x5 / x7 500 MHz and 4 GB DDR3L of RAM memory make the experience of use particularly enjoyable.
 They are also present 64 GB of internal memory eMMC 5.0 well partitioned in fact we will find about 49 GB available for the Windows 10 operating system while the remaining 10 for the Android universe.
-The form is not missing Bluetooth 4.0 and Wi-Fi connectivity of monoband type which unfortunately struggles a bit in signal reception when you are away from the router of about 10 meters.
+The form is not missing Bluetooth 4.0 and Wi-Fi connectivity of monoband type which unfortunately struggles a poco in signal reception when you are about 10 meters away from the router.

 There are no more sensors but the support for the OTG on both doors, micro USB and USB Type-C, are a plus to not underestimate, since not only can you expand the memory available but above all you will also be able to connect a USB hub, for example to match your mouse, keyboard, USB sticks, etc.